lovett/notifier/README.md

 accepts POST requests with the following fields, all of which are optional except for title:

-**body**: A short blurb of content.
+**body**: A short blurb.
+A supplement to the title field.

-**deliveryStyle**: If _whisper_, the server should accept and display the message but not send webhooks or in-browser notifications that it has arrived.
+**deliveryStyle**: If _whisper_, the server should accept and display the message but not send webhooks or in-browser notifications.

 **expiresAt**: The lifetime of the message specified in relative units (such as "1 hour" or "45 minutes") from the time it is received.
 The